 The template scanning and alignment is done using an openFrameworks application, mining using openCV and a custom shader.
 The scanned template is saved as an image file, which is served to the realtime 3D world, built using Unity3D.

-The scanning station is fitted with a custom midi controller, a button that lights up when a template is correctly inserted, and when pressed inserts the wrapped 3D model into the animation instantaneously.
+The scanning station is fitted with a custom midi controller, a button that lights up when a template is correctly inserted, and when pressed inserts the wrapped 3D model into the animation in real time.